JeroenVdb/dotfiles/README.md

 # Backup

-- Atom: make sure to have the latest package.cson `Package Sync: Create package list`
 - Have you updated any files in your $HOME folder?
 Copy them back to the git dotfiles repo and commit & push
 - Update the `brew-*.sh` files: remove and add packages to keep this up-to-date.
 You can use `brew list` and `brew cask list`
 - Backup Postman collections and environment